 Boosts Cardiac Health:

 Millets are in general popular for maintaining good heart health.
-Being gluten-free, rich in protein and less on carbs these amazing wonders of nature aid in the formation of neurotransmitter acetylcholine that transfers message between muscle and nerves besides protecting the heart functions.
-Eat it daily to protect heart from various ailments.
+Being gluten-free, rich in protein and less on carbs these amazing wonders of nature aid in the formation of the neurotransmitter acetylcholine that transfers messages between muscle and nerves besides protecting the heart functions.
+Eat it daily to protect the heart from various ailments.

 Manages Diabetes:

-Diabetic patients are generally discouraged to cut down on the intake of rice, owing to its high carb content.
-Foxtail millet is an absolutely great substitute to rice as it keeps you satiated for longer hours.
-The trick is to eat thoroughly cooked Foxtail millet in the place of rice for preventing those mid-day hunger pangs and avoid sudden spike in sugar levels.
+Diabetic patients are generally discouraged from cutting down on the intake of rice, owing to its high carb content.
+Foxtail millet is a great substitute for rice as it keeps you satiated for longer hours.
+The trick is to eat thoroughly cooked Foxtail millet in place of rice to prevent those mid-day hunger pangs and avoid sudden spike in sugar levels.
 The glycemic index of Foxtail millet is at 50.8 making it an ultimate choice of low-glycemic foods.
-Include it in daily diet to witness a healthy dip in levels of blood sugars, glycosylated hemoglobin and lipid profile.
+Include it in your daily diet to witness a healthy dip in levels of blood sugars, glycosylated haemoglobin and lipid profile.

 Lowers Bad Cholesterol: